gunnarahlberg/elm-faq/index.md

 The [Elm Json Decode interpreter](http://simonh1000.github.io/decoder/) is an online tool allowing you to experiment with decoders and test them in a simple context.

+### How can I report a compiler error message that could be better?

+Report the problem at the [error-message-catalog issue tracker](https://github.com/elm-lang/error-message-catalog/issues) with an [short, self-contained, correct, example](http://sscce.org/) showing both the program and the problematic error messages.

+### Does Elm have HashMaps?

+The core [Dict](http://package.elm-lang.org/packages/elm-lang/core/latest/Dict) package provides a dictionary mapping unique keys to values.
+There are some restrictions on key value types; in particular, records cannot be keys.

 ## Footnotes